sherlockblaze/all_knowledge_review/knowledge/algorithms/combat/doc/AddTwoNumbers.md

 ##### Code

 > Now we can use our data structures to solve some algorithms problems.
 This one is the first.
-Here's [code](../add_two_numbers.h)
+Here's code: [C Version](../code/c/add_two_numbers.h)